WUSY

-WUSY (100.7 FM "U.S. 101") is a commercial radio station licensed to Cleveland, Tennessee, and serving the Chattanooga metropolitan area.
-The station airs a country music radio format.
-Local DJs staff the station by day, with the syndicated Cody Alan Show heard overnight.
+WUSY (100.7 FM "U.S. 101") is a commercial radio station.
+It is licensed to Cleveland, Tennessee and serves the Chattanooga metropolitan area.
+The station's radio format is country music.

 WUSY's studios and offices are on Old Lee Highway in Chattanooga.
 The transmitter is off Sawyer Cemetery Road in Signal Mountain.

 WUSY broadcasts using the HD Radio format.
 Its country music is heard on HD 1 and an urban contemporary format known as "Real 97.7" is heard on its HD 2 channel and translator W249BR 97.7 FM Lookout Mountain.

 History

 On August 1, 1961, WCLE-FM first signed on the air.
 It was the sister station to AM 1570 WCLE.
 Because WCLE was a daytimer, the FM station simulcast the AM's programming by day and continued broadcasting at night.
 At first, the station was powered at 5,100 watts and only served the Cleveland area.
+When WUSY signed on in 1983, "Big Jon" Anthony didn't have the key to the studio and had to force his way in to place US 101 on the Chattanooga map.

+The old studios were at the Osborne Building right off I-75 and have been at their current location off Lee Highway since the 1990s.

 In 2000, Cumulus announced it would buy 11 radio stations in 4 markets from iHeartMedia (then known as Clear Channel Communications) in exchange for 25 radio stations in 5 markets plus cash as a part of that company's merger with AMFM Incorporated.
 Other Clear Channel stations were WLOV (urban contemporary by this time), sports talk WUUS, CHR WKXJ, active rock WRXR (the former WLMX-FM), and oldies WSGC.

 On November 1, 2017, iHeartMedia announced that WUSY, along with all of their sister stations in Chattanooga and Richmond, would be sold to Entercom due to that company's merger with CBS Radio.
 The sale was completed on December 19, 2017.

-WUSY is a 8 time winner of the ACM Awards (2006, 2008, 2010, 2012, 2014, 2016, 2018 and 2020) and nominated in 2004, on the CMA Awards, WUSY is a 13 time winner from 1995-2001 (after this, the CMA stated that any station that wins will be ineligible the following year), 2005, 2012, 2014, 2016, 2018 and 2020; their on-air personalities have also won awards in their own right.